bwJeong/HSDict/English.md

 ## Feature

+> Reflect the latest update
+> - Set: United in Stormwind
+> - Keyword: Questline, Tradeable

 You can easily find the card information of Hearthstone you want with various filter functions and simple touch-based operation!

 - Convenient card search using various filter functions
   - Card set, Class, as well as Mana cost and Text filtering!
   - It is also possible to filter detailed infomations such as attack, health, card type, minion type, spell type and keywords!
   - Filter deletion is also easy with a touch!

+- Easy to check card information based on touch
+  - Check all the information on the card with one touch!
+  - Keywords and related card information is also easy with a touch!

 ## Future Updates
 - Deck making and deck code sharing function to be added.